EeroVakiparta/pikatchuprice/docs/api-response-format.md

 # API Response Format Documentation

-This document describes the API response format for the Pikatchuprice application.
-The API is designed to maintain backward compatibility while supporting new features.
+This document describes the API response format for the Pikatchuprice application and how it interfaces with external data sources.

-## Original Format
+## Application API Format

-The original API format returns an array of objects with the following structure:
+The Pikatchuprice API returns an array of objects with the following structure:

 ```json
 [